py-why/EconML/doc/spec/estimation/dml.rst

 Suppose you have observational (or experimental from an A/B test) historical data, where some treatment(s)/intervention(s)/action(s)
-:math:`T` were chosen and some outcome(s) :math:`Y` were observed and all the variables :math:`W` that could have potentially gone into the choice of :math:`T`, and simultaneously could have had a direct effect on the outcome :math:`Y` (aka controls or confounders) are also recorder in the dataset.
+:math:`T` were chosen and some outcome(s) :math:`Y` were observed and all the variables :math:`W` that could have potentially gone into the choice of :math:`T`, and simultaneously could have had a direct effect on the outcome :math:`Y` (aka controls or confounders) are also recorded in the dataset.

 If your goal is to understand what was the effect of the treatment on the outcome as a function of a set of observable characteristics :math:`X` of the treated samples, then one can use this method.
 For instance call: